PaulHalloran/S2P3Rv2.0/README.md

 met_data_temporary_location = '/mnt/ramdisk/' # The model uncompresses the meteorological data files to a location from which it can be read quickly.
 The example here is a RAMdisk (see above), but it can be any storage - ideally fast storage.

-start_year = 1950 # The year for which to start the model simulation

-end_year = 2100 # The last year of teh simulation.
+start_year = 1950 # The year for which to start the model simulation (note, this should fall within the years for which you have created the meteorological data) end_year = 2100 # The last year of the simulation.
 It is is the same as start year the model will simulate for 1 full year depth_min = 4 # The most shallow water depth to run the model in.
-NOTE that these numbers MUST be the same as those used in the scripts used to produce the meterology and nutrient files, otherwse data will not be taken for the correct lats/lons and/or the script will fail depth_max = 50 # The deeped water depth to run teh model for (i.e. so you are not running the model in the open ocean) write_error_output = False # Change to True for debugging
+NOTE that these numbers MUST be the same as those used in the scripts used to produce the meteorology (e.g. process_cmip6_for_s2p3_rv2.0.py) and nutrient files, otherwise data will not be taken for the correct lats/lons and/or the script will fail depth_max = 50 # The deepest water depth to run the model for (i.e. so you are not running the model in the open ocean) write_error_output = False # Change to True for debugging

 parallel_processing = True # True if you want to run on more than one processor.
 A single processor may make some debugging easier.